Jump to the content

 Guddus Heimatdorf Madachak is one of many in the district of Mirzapur in the east of India, in which sandstone is broken down on a large area.
 For this purpose, large stone blocks are blown out of the rock, crushed with pointed chopes and loaded onto trucks.
 The people who often work here without protective equipment are dependent on the low wages of the mine operators.
 If the money is not enough, the whole family has to help.
 The result: children do not go to school at all or rarely.

-But Guddu did it: In the children's center of Terre des Hommes, he can catch up with the lessons that have been missed so far.
-And together with other children, he learns that with a school leaving certificate a professional future outside the mine is possible.
-Together with its local partner organizations and the German aid organization Misereor, Terre des Hommes wants to sustainably improve the situation of families in a total of six mining regions of India.
-In order to reduce the economic dependence of people on the long term, the project primarily relies on education and education.
-The children and their families are encouraged to work for their rights.
-In the children's center, for example, workshops are offered in which the children get to know these rights.
+But Guddu has made it: At the Terre des Hommes children's center, he can catch up on the lessons he has missed so far.
+And here, together with other children, he is learning that a school diploma opens the door to a professional future outside of the mine.
+Together with its local partner organizations and the German aid organization Misereor Terre des Hommes aims to sustainably improve the situation of families in a total of six mining regions in India.
+To reduce people's economic dependence on the mines in the long term, the project focuses primarily on education and awareness-raising.
+The children and their families are encouraged to stand up for their rights.
+The children's center offers workshops, for example, in which the children learn about these rights.

 The girls and boys also become active themselves: "We visit the parents at home and want to convince them to send their children to school," reports Guddu.
 He himself is the best example of other families.
 The adults also become courageous and interfere: they address grievances at the local government and join together with the mine operators to demand helmets and protective masks against the dust in the mines.